asiaopenstack/icehouse/icehouse/readme.md

     ./openstack_cinder.sh

-Once the install of Cinder is complete, determine your space requirements and run the loopback volume creation script:
+Once the install of Cinder is complete, determine your space requirements and run the loopback volume creation script (keep in mind you have to create a loopback file that is at least 1GB in size):

     ./openstack_loop.sh

-Keep in mind you have to create a loopback file that is at least 1GB in size.
-After you complete the Nova setup for the controller below, you should be able to query installed storage types:
+You should now be able to query installed storage types:

     cinder type-list

-You may then create a new volume to test (again, this requires running the Nova setup for the controller below):
+You may then create a new volume to test:

     cinder create --volume-type Storage --display-name test 1